 What’s happening and when?

-We will be removing the Cypress along the east side of Preston Reservoir, along High Street, from 4 August 2014.
+We will be removing the cypress along the east side of Preston Reservoir, along High Street, in August 2014.
 These works are expected to take approximately 10 days.
 Once an appropriate replacement species is selected, the trees will be planted as soon as practicable.

 Our revised plans for the tree replacement will consider a conifer species that: